AnyBody/anybody-tutorial/ForceDependentKinematics/lesson4.rst

-The geometry of the tibial plateau would be a little bit misplaced if we would just add it the same way as the femoral head.
+The geometry of the tibial plateau would be a little bit misplaced if we would just add it the same way as the femoral condyles.
 To adjust it to the right position, we add a new node SurfSTLCenter centered at the right position and define the AnySurfSTL inside this node: